ashleytsmith/Analytical_phonon_band_structures/README.md

 <img src="https://github.com/ashleytsmith/Phonon_band_structures_in_seconds_with_MATLAB/blob/main/Images/square_lattice_changing_field_2D_slice.gif" width="400" alt="slice across both bands with varying field">
 </p>

+Comments:

+Everything is normalized relative to the no field case so from the height of the bands it’s easy to see how big the effect of the field is in comparison.
+Turning on the field causes the bands to separate with the top band increasing in energy and the bottom band flattening.

-## Example 3: The kagome lattice with a magnetic field
+## Example 3: The Kagome lattice with a magnetic field

 ** Illustration of the Kagome Lattice;**